Accessibility Tools

 A patented product

-A study on Toilé was conducted by ALTEMS, Policlinico A. Gemelli and the Istituto Superiore di Sanità, coordinated by Professor Americo Cicchetti, Director General of Health Planning at the Ministry of Health.
-The introduction of this device in a healthcare prevention context reduces hospital-acquired infections among patients, increases safety for healthcare professionals and, as a result, lowers costs for the healthcare system.
+A study conducted on Toilé by ALTEMS, Policlinico A. Gemelli and the Istituto Superiore di Sanità, coordinated by Professor Americo Cicchetti, current Director General of Health Planning at the Ministry of Health, highlighted that: